mybb/mybb/.github/CONTRIBUTING.md

 Labels are generally only used for Issues.

 #### Milestones
-Issues can have specific [**Milestones**](https://github.com/mybb/mybb/milestones) assigned, meaning that they are expected to be addressed in given versions.
+Issues can have specific [**Milestones**](https://github.com/mybb/mybb/milestones) assigned, meaning that they are expected, or preferred to be addressed in given versions.
+Issues with assigned Milestones may still be postponed to prioritize other changes.

 #### Assignments
 Issues with personal assignments are expected to be handled by assigned developers.
 Similarly, the review process of Pull Requests can be directed by developers assigned to them.